chaanakyaaM/Custom_Model_Evaluator/README.md

-# Custom ML Model Predictor
+# Custom ML Model Evaluator

 **Custom Model Evaluator** is a web application that allows users to **upload their own trained machine learning models** (in ```.pkl``` or ```.pickle``` format) along with a dynamic input schema.
 The app automatically generates an input form based on the model's expected features, enabling users to test predictions with real-time input and view the model's output probabilities.
 Ideal for quick validation, demoing, or interactive evaluation of custom ML models — without writing extra code.